Andrea-Schulz/datascience_project2/README.md

 ...becoming a Data Scientist, duh.
 The Data Scientist Nanodegree course contains 4 projects, with the questions of interest differing for each one:

 The second project is concerned with ETL and Machine Learning Pipelines, with the main goal to process and categorize relevant communication (text, social media etc.) to be used by disaster response professionals.
-Apart from the respective data processing and ML scripts, this project includes a web app with data visualizations, where an emergency worker can input a new message and get the classification result.
+Apart from the respective data processing and ML scripts, this project includes a web app with data visualizations, where an emergency worker can input a new message and classify it to assess its relevance.

 Feel free to check out the Jupyter Notebooks as well, which I used to practice and prepare the final implementation.